tinkertrain/generator-starter/README.md

 	~ grunt initiate

-This will copy jquery.min.js and uglify modernizer.js to the js/vendor directory.
+This will copy jquery.min.js, modernizer.js and the foundation grid system files to their respective directories.

 The directory structure would then be: